cmclean/nucleus/docs/source/nucleus/io/vcf.md

 extract information from the structured Variant protos based on the types defined therein.

-Note: Users should not need to interact with this class at all.
+NOTE: Users should not need to interact with this class at all.
 It is used by the variant_utils.{get,set}_info and variantcall_utils.{get,set}_format functions for interacting with the INFO and FORMAT fields in a Variant proto.
 ```